Proteusiq/Pragmatic-Python/README.md

 ## Development

-This book is built using Jekyll and GitHub Pages.
+This book is built using Jupyter Book II and GitHub Pages.
 The content is written in Markdown and automatically published when changes are pushed to the main branch.
 The site is automatically built and deployed using GitHub Actions.